 Diagnosis:

-The physical therapists at Fysiofitaal are well capable of diagnosing meniscus injury.
+The physiotherapists at Fysiofitaal are well able to meniscus injury determine.
 They do this by going through a number of steps.
-By means of an interview (anamnesis) the physiotherapist obtains all relevant information that will indicate that the meniscus might be responsible for the complaints.
+For example, using an interview (history), the physical therapist obtains all relevant information that will indicate that perhaps the meniscus is responsible for the symptoms.
 To confirm this, the physical therapist can perform several tests.
 Should it become clear that the complaints are caused by the meniscus, a personal treatment plan can be drawn up for you.
-Should it not become clear whether or not the meniscus is involved in the complaints, an MRI can clarify this.
-However, this is not advised in the first 4 months of a rehabilitation trajectory.
+Should it not become completely clear whether or not the meniscus is involved in the complaints, a MRI clarify this.
+Only this is not advised in the first 4 months of a rehabilitation pathway.

 Treatments: